 Representing the browser your visitor is currently using to contact you.

 A live preview of the particular URL your visitor is currently visiting.

 Now, how to engage your visitor in a conversation?
-It's effortless – click on the new pending conversation; doing so will take you to the chat window:
+It's effortless – click on the new unassigned conversation and click on the join conversation button.
+Doing so will take you to the chat window:

 Information on the visitor

 You will see a location map and basic info on your visitor in the upper-right corner of your conversation window.
 This part will display a name/email/ID, the visitor's viewed pages, browser version, operating system, and IP address.
 If the Pre-Chat Survey is enabled, all information that the survey collected will display there (e.g., a phone number).

 You can respond to visitors by typing your message in the conversation window and hitting Enter on your keyboard.
 If you would like to send a file or a picture during a conversation, click on the paper clip icon or drag and drop the image inside the chat's conversation window.
 Your customers can do that from their end too!

 To enhance your messages, try Tidio's Reply Assistant (AI) that's designed to help customer service agents deliver high-quality, well-composed replies to customers faster.
 With the power of AI, Reply Assistant AI can generate good-looking responses from the input provided by the agent.